 Light It Up Blue (LIUB) is a unique global initiative to help raise awareness about autism.

 The campaign was launched by Autism Speaks in 2010 in support of World Autism Awareness Day.
 Iconic landmarks around the world, including Toronto’s CN Tower, light up in blue to celebrate World Autism Awareness Day and show their support!

 Autism Speaks’ Light It Up Blue campaign continues to raise awareness worldwide.
 Nearly 3,000 structures in more than 600 cities, 45 countries and on 6 continents will light up in blue to shine a bright light on autism.

-Our partners at Kerry’s Place will be supporting community fundraising events across the region, like this one at SkyZone.
-Here is a list of current fundraisers and coverage from last year.
+Our partners at Kerry’s Place will be supporting community fundraising events across the region and even some restaurants will be fundraising on this day.

 There are many ways for families, providers, schools and organizations to get involved and support WAAD on April 2:

 • Fundraise in support of Autism Ontario, Kerry’s Place or other organizations that support children with autism

 • Buy a flag and display it in your own home or business